TheBlueDrara/WikiApp/README.md

 By using Prometheus, I've created some alerts to see that all the replicas are running smoothly and not overloaded.
 If they are overloaded, then an alert will be shown.
 Everything is monitored using Grafana.

-How to run the app?
+How to run the app:

 To run the app locally, make sure you have MongoDB, ShibariWiki, test_app Python files, and the Docker Compose YAML file in the same directory.
-And make sure you have kubectl installed on your machine.
+And make sure you have Docker Desktop installed on your machine if youre using Windows.

 Run the next command to build the environment: